What is Cerebal Palsy?

 Our expert team of cerebral palsy compensation lawyers understand the strain that this condition puts on a person’s life and all those involved, such as close friends or family.
-When you come to IBB for help on making a clinical negligence claim, we’ll provide you with a free initial consultation to discuss your case, and we also offer no-win no-fee agreements.
-Contact us today on 0333 123 9099.
-Alternatively, please email us at firstname.lastname@example.org or complete our online form.
+When you come to IBB for help making a clinical negligence claim, we’ll provide you with a free initial consultation to discuss your case, and we also offer no-win no-fee agreements.

-The team of specialist cerebral palsy compensation solicitors at IBB are experts in handling these kinds of complex negligence claims and have vast experience in helping our clients to claim the compensation they deserve.
+The team of specialist cerebral palsy compensation solicitors at IBB are experts in handling these kinds of complex negligence claims.
+We have many years of experience supporting and representing clients with cerebral palsy and their families, helping them get the compensation they need to live full, happy lives.

 We understand that each child is unique, and the individual complexities surrounding each birth differ greatly.
 By taking the time to understand the circumstances and situation in detail, our cerebral palsy lawyers can build a strong case and help you to be compensated for the potential malpractice that took place.